Measurement of the Electron Magnetic Moment

-The most precise determination of an elementary particle property, carried out blind of any prior measurement or prediction, gives $\mu/\mu_B$ 2.2 times more precisely, to $1.3$ parts in $10^{13}$ (Fig.~\ref{fig:Result}).
-Measured in a new apparatus, it is consistent with the value that stood for 14 years \cite{HarvardMagneticMoment2008}.
+A new measurement, carried out blind of any measurement or prediction, determines $\mu/\mu_B$ to $1.3$ parts in $10^{13}$ (Fig.~\ref{fig:Result}).
+Measured in a new apparatus in a lab at a different university, the new value is 2.2 times more precise than, and consistent with, the one that stood for 14 years \cite{HarvardMagneticMoment2008}.
 In the most precise confrontation of theory and measurement, the SM prediction agrees to 1 part in $10^{12}$.
-The measurement precision allows a much better SM test if discrepant measurements of the fine structure constant $\alpha$ \cite{MullerAlpha2018,RbAlpha2020} are resolved, given that the SM prediction of $\mu/\mu_B$ is a function of $\alpha$.
+Our determination and the SM calculation are precise enough for a test that is 10 times more precise, once the discrepancy in measured $\alpha$ values \cite{MullerAlpha2018,RbAlpha2020} is resolved.

-The one-electron quantum cyclotron utilized is essentially a single electron suspended in a magnetic field $\mathbf{B}=B\hat{z}$ and cooled to its lowest quantum states \cite{QuantumCyclotron}.
+A one-electron quantum cyclotron is used.
+This is essentially a single electron suspended in a magnetic field $\mathbf{B}=B\hat{z}$ and cooled to its lowest quantum states \cite{QuantumCyclotron}.
 The magnetic moment operator for a spin-1/2 electron,

-is proportional to its spin $\mathbf{S}$ normalized to its spin eigenvalue $\hbar/2$.
-For electron charge $-e$ and mass $m$, dimensional analysis gives a Bohr magneton, $\mu_B=e\hbar/(2m)$, as its approximate magnitude.
+is proportional to its spin $\mathbf{S}$, normalized to its spin eigenvalue $\hbar/2$.
 The energy levels are